emerald-dao/beginner-cadence-course/chapter4.0/day3/README.md

   prepare(signer: AuthAccount) {
     // Get a reference to our `CryptoPoops.Collection` let collection = signer.borrow<&CryptoPoops.Collection>(from: /storage/MyCollection)
+                        ?? panic("The recipient does not have a Collection.")

     // deposits an `NFT` to our Collection collection.deposit(token: <- CryptoPoops.createNFT())